-A leap second will be added to official timekeeping on Tuesday, June 30, 2015.
-That means your day – and my day and everyone’s day – will officially be one second longer.
+The U.S. Naval Observatory announced on July 6, 2016 that a leap second will be added to official timekeeping on December 31, 2016.
+That means your day and year – and everyone’s day and year – will officially be one second longer.

 Why do we need a leap second?
 Isn’t the length of our day set by the rotation of the Earth?
 Like the ancients who insisted that all motion in the heavens must be perfect, uniform and unvarying, many of us today assume that the Earth’s rotation – its spin on its axis – is perfectly steady.
 We learned, correctly, that the sun, moon, stars and planets parade across our sky because the Earth turns.
 So it is easy to understand why we assume that the Earth’s rotation is precise and unwavering.
 Yet Earth’s rotation does not stay perfectly steady.

 Instead, compared to modern timekeeping methods such as atomic clocks, the Earth is a notoriously poor timepiece.
 Not only is Earth’s spin slowing down, but it also is subject to effects that cannot even be predicted well.

 If you have ever been to the beach, you will be familiar with the main reason our planet is slowing down.
 That reason is ocean tides.
 As our planet rotates, it plows past the great watery bulges (raised mostly by the gravitational interaction of the Earth and moon), which serves to slow it down much like a brake on a rotating wheel.
 This effect is small, actually very small.
 According to calculations based on the timing of ancient astronomical events (eclipses), the Earth’s rotation has slowed down by about .0015 to .002 seconds per day per century.